RMS-DAIM/Python-for-Bioimage-Analysis/README.md

 ### Prequisites
 - Basic awareness of Fiji/ImageJ
-- Python introductory course.
-The course will extend basic python skills.
+- Python introductory course: e.g. https://github.com/ChasNelson1990/python-1day-course
+  - Note that this course will be being updating over the coming months.
+  - The notebooks in the course provide a useful idea of a style that I know works.
+  - But comments for improvement always welcome!

 ### Proposed structure: